rpm0618/bcf/README.md

 4. Continue adjusting the view and adding chunks to the cluster until satisfied.

 ## Working around the 1.8 Hash Function
-I'm not an expert at these things, but it appears to me that the 1.8 hash function is capital B Bad.
-There are very obvious patterns present, and chunks with the same hash will often be grouped close together geographically.
-The result is that **for a given cluster target chunk and a random (but reasonable) viewing target and distance, there's a decent chance there will be no candidate cluster chunks.**
+While I have no experience analyzing or designing hash functions, it seems obvious to me that the 1.8 chunk hashmap seems to use a particularly bad one.
+Specifically, it does a terrible job of distributing chunks, so you end up with naturally occuring groups of chunks with the same hash.
+This will likely turn out to be handy for building in survival, but does come with a drawback.
+You can't create a cluster anywhere you want, you have to use one of these groups. **Given a random cluster target and search area (view target and view range), you will in general NOT find any candidate chunks.**

-One way to find candidate chunks is to start looking around the cluster target.
-It appears there will always be a number of chunks with the same hash around the target chunk, and there will also be repeating patterns of candidate chunks on the diagonals from that location.
+One way to find candidate chunks is to start by looking around the cluster target, specificaly on the diagonals.
+It appears that there are always groups relatively close (a few hundred chunks apart) diagonally away from each other, although the spacing and shape may vary.